Reactive planning: Condition-action rules (productions)

 Expert systems often use other simpler heuristics such as recency for selecting rules, but it is difficult to guarantee good behavior in a large system with simple approaches.

-Conflict resolution is only necessary for rules that want to take mutually exclusive actions (c.f.
-Blumberg 1996).
+Conflict resolution is only necessary for rules that want to take mutually exclusive actions (cf. Blumberg 1996).

 Some limitations of this kind of reactive planning can be found in Brom (2005).

-Finite State Machines
+Finite-state machines

-Finite state machine (FSM) is model of behaviour of a system.
+Finite-state machine (FSM) is model of behaviour of a system.
 FSMs are used widely in computer science.
 Modeling behaviour of agents is only one of their possible applications.

 A typical FSM, when used for describing behaviour of an agent, consists of a set of states and transitions between these states.
 The transitions are actually condition action rules.
 In every instant, just one state of the FSM is active, and its transitions are evaluated.
 If a transition is taken it activates another state.
 That means, in general transitions are the rules in the following form: if condition then activate-new-state.
 But transitions can also connect to the 'self' state in some systems, to allow execution of transition actions without actually changing the state.

 There are two ways of how to produce behaviour by a FSM.
 They depend on what is associated with the states by a designer --- they can be either 'acts', or scripts.
 An 'act' is an atomic action that should be performed by the agent if its FSM is the given state.
 This action is performed in every time step then.
 However, more often is the latter case.
 Here, every state is associated with a script, which describes a sequence of actions that the agent has to perform if its FSM is in a given state.
 If a transition activates a new state, the former script is simply interrupted, and the new one is started.

 If a script is more complicated, it can be broken down to several scripts and a hierarchical FSM can be exploited.
 In such an automaton, every state can contain substates.
 Only the states at the atomic level are associated with a script (which is not complicated) or an atomic action.

 Computationally, hierarchical FSMs are equivalent to FSMs.
 That means that each hierarchical FSM can be converted to a classical FSM.
 However, hierarchical approaches facilitate designs better.

 See the paper of Damian Isla (2005) for an example of ASM of computer game bots, which uses hierarchical FSMs.